A diagnosis didn't end the race.

 In Oct 2015, I was honored in Phoenix, Arizona as one of only 200 out of 270,000 employees globally to receive the Aramark Rings of Stars award.
 I was recognized for my leadership and engagement skills.
 I was flown to Phoenix for an incredible week of celebrations.
 During the week I was described by the CEO of Aramark as "a dreamer and doer", "who is tenacious and resilient", and who has "a passion that fuels others and life".

-In my private practice at Zero to Hero Nutrition in Santa Maria I am now using my passion to help others and fuel them on their health journey.
+In my private practice I am now using my passion to help others and fuel them on their health journey.
 It is the most rewarding job I have ever had and I absolutely love what I do.
 I hope I will get to transfer my passion for health, nutrition and wellness to you so I can help you become the star that you know you are!

 "There is one word that describes Fiona...courage.
 Winston Churchill once stated 'Courage is the first of human qualities because it is the quality which guarantees all others.'
 Fiona is one of the most courageous individuals I have ever met, inspiring countless people around her to face adversity head on and overcome all obstacles.
 She helps them find their courage to fight back."
 (NBE)